-In our Bikini Countdown workout program, we're upping the ante and adding some jump training to the mix.
-Your hard work will be worth it since you'll be burning more calories in less time.
-Learn the details on the moves below, print the workout , then get your sweat on.
+Add some jumping to your strength-training workouts for quicker results.
+Catching air with plyometric exercises means burning more calories in less time.
+The nine moves in this circuit work your entire body, and half of them are plyo.
+Learn the details on each exercise below, print the workout , and then get your sweat on.
 Since no equipment is needed for this workout, you can do it anywhere — so no excuses.

 Directions: Warm up with five minutes of light cardio.
 Perform each three-exercise circuit three times before moving to the next.
 Cool down with five minutes of stretching.